Join our community for news, tips, and insights. Sign up for our Monthly Newsletter

 Trend 2: The Talent Crisis and Wage Pressure

-• Wage Inflation: NPOs will face pressure to increase wages to attract and retain staff, directly impacting the largest line item in most budgets, payroll.
+• Wage Inflation: NPOs will face pressure to raise wages to attract and keep staff.
+This will directly impact payroll, the largest budget item for most organizations.

 • Finance Talent Gap: The need for strategic financial leadership (Controller/CFO level) is growing, but few NPOs can afford a full-time executive.

-Financial Action: Invest in efficient, standardized processes (like outsourced bookkeeping and payroll) to maximize the capacity of existing staff and explore fractional executive models for high-level financial oversight.
+Financial Action: Invest in efficient, standardized processes, like outsourced bookkeeping and payroll.
+This will maximize existing staff capacity.
+Also explore fractional executive models for high-level financial oversight.

 Trend 3: Digital Transformation and Cyber Risk